fbpx

 Credit: Canva Creation

-Disney’s 1950 Cinderella has long been one of the most beloved productions from Walt Disney Animation.
-The story of the orphaned young maiden who was forced to be a servant in her own home and then catches the eye of the prince at the ball is one that Disney fans of all ages have treasured for decades.
+Disney’s 1950 Cinderella has long been one of the most beloved productions to ever come from Walt Disney Animation.
+The story of the orphaned young maiden who was forced to be a servant in her own home before catching the eye of the prince at the ball, originally inspired by author Charles Perrault, is one that Disney fans of all ages have treasured for decades–and one that coined the phrase a Cinderella Story.

 RELATED: Disney Classics gone Horribly Wrong: Awful, Untrue, and terrifying lessons learned from the films if we watch them on Opposite Day

-And though we know long before Lady Tremaine knows that Cinderella is the beautiful girl dancing with the prince at the ball, even the most sold-out Cinderella fans are surprised to learn that the film has harbored a few secrets since it was first released in 1950.
+And though we figure things out long before Lady Tremaine finally discovers that Cinderella is the beautiful girl dancing with the prince at the ball, even the most sold-out Cinderella fans are surprised to learn that the film has harbored several secrets since the film was first released on February 15, 1950.

 The 1950 film features one of Walt’s most favorite animation sequences.

 Walt Disney was a genius and a visionary who doubled as an animator in his very early days.
-But over the years, we have learned that it wasn’t usually Walt himself who was drawing Mickey Mouse, and he had very definite feelings about his own characters.
+Over the years, however, we have learned that Walt wasn’t usually the artist behind the pencil when Mickey Mouse was drawn.
+But Walt had very definite feelings about his own characters.
 (Walt couldn’t stand Goofy, and the spaghetti scene from Lady and the Tramp irritated him.)
 But there were pieces of animation, however, that Walt simply adored, and one of those is found in Cinderella.

 Cinderella | Official Website | Disney Movies